Cavity Quantum Electrodynamics Ring Coupled Cluster and the Random Phase Approximation: Conclusions

 \section{Conclusions}

-We have developed an analytic proof of the equivalence of the ground-state correlation energy from QED-RPA and QED-ring-CCD, cementing QED-RPAs position in the QED-CC heirarchy and establishing the it as a tool for describing the ground states of strongly-coupled light--matter systems.
+We have developed an analytic proof of the equivalence of the ground-state correlation energy from QED-RPA and QED-ring-CCD{.
+Given what is known about the electron-only version of this problem and the similar structures of the CC and QED-CC wave functions, this result may have been anticipated, but the present proof nonetheless confirms} QED-RPA's position in the QED-CC heirarchy and {establishes} it as a tool for describing the ground states of strongly-coupled light--matter systems.
 A key feature of the QED-ring-CCD model used here is its inclusion of double photon creation terms, which are often overlooked in QED-CC studies.
 The presence of this channel even at the QED-RPA level suggests that the associated effects should be included in other approximate QED-CC models to ensure that this limit is recovered correctly.
 Moreover, the QED-RPA and QED-ring-CCD methods analyzed in this work incorporate explicit electron-photon correlation effects that are essential for accurate descriptions of cavity-induced changes to electronic structure; such changes are often overestimated by mean-field approaches that ignore electron-photon correlation.\cite{DePrince21_094112,DePrince23_5264,DePrince24_064109} As such, by leveraging the known favorable physical properties of RPA in standard electronic structure theory,\cite{Toulouse05_012510,Rubio06_073201,Kurth00_16430,Burke05_094116} as well as its computational efficiency,\cite{Furche08_114105,Furche12_084105,Scheffler12_7447} QED-RPA is well-positioned to enable accurate, large-scale simulations of cavity-modified properties in molecules and materials.
 As an efficient tool for describing strong light--matter interactions, the QED-RPA will serve as a useful complement to existing density-functional-theory-based approaches that either ignore electron-photon correlation effects or approximate them via electron-photon correlation functionals.\cite{Rubio15_093001,Rubio17_113036,Rubio18_992,Rubio21_e2110464118,Tokatly23_235424,Rubio24_052823,Flick25_073002}

 Programmable expressions for the full QED-CCD residual equations and the ring simplifications thereof.
 Correlation energies computed using QED-dRPA and QED-drCCD.

 {\bf DATA AVAILABILITY}\\

 The data that support the findings of this study are available from the corresponding author upon reasonable request.